flancast90/Olr/README.md

 Introduction
 ------------

 Olr is a Java take on the well-known OCR, or optical character recognition.
 Unlike these other libraries, however, Olr separates itself by its ease-of-use, completely native dependencies (no external .jars), and lack of Neural Network.
-Instead, Olr uses a purely meth-driven approach to letter-recognition, keeping CPU-usage at a minimum while also not sacrificing quality.
+Instead, Olr uses a purely math-driven approach to letter-recognition, keeping CPU-usage at a minimum while also not sacrificing quality.
 More information about the code, as well as a pseudocode approach to Olr, can be [found below](#Algorithm).

 Screenshots